-On March 10, 2020, Clarkston Community Schools will seek an 8 mill non-homestead millage.
-The ballot proposal, if approved, will allow the school district to continue to levy 18 mills on all commercial, business, rental properties, vacant land, and second-home properties.
+On March 10, 2020, Clarkston voters approved an 8 mill non-homestead millage for Clarkston Community Schools.
+The approved ballot proposal allows the school district to continue to levy 18 mills on all commercial, business, rental properties, vacant land, and second-home properties.
 This non-homestead millage renewal does not affect property taxes for primary home residences.

 This proposal will allow the school district to levy the statutory rate of not to exceed 18 mills on all property, except principal residence and other property exempted by law, required for the school district to receive its revenue per pupil foundation allowance.